Diogo364/SOLID-for-ML/README.md

 # SOLID For Machine Learning

+## What is SOLID
+"In software engineering, SOLID is a mnemonic acronym for five design principles intended to make object-oriented designs more understandable, flexible, and maintainable.
+The principles are a subset of many principles promoted by American software engineer and instructor Robert C. Martin, first introduced in his 2000 paper Design Principles and Design Patterns." - Wikipedia

 ## Description
-TODO
+This project intends to explain how to apply the SOLID principles to Machine Learning codes and its main benefits.

 ## Setting Environment
 For setting the environment, one might use one of the following methods:

 ### 1. Make
 It is possible to use `Make` to set the entire environment.
-1. Open the `Makefile` file in your editor and update the `SHELL` variable acording to your system.
+1. Open the `Makefile` file in your editor and update the `SHELL` variable according to your system.
 2. run the `setup` command from `Make`:
     ```
     make setup